Predict+Optimize Problem in Renewable Energy Scheduling: Competition setup

 \subsubsection{Evaluation of optimal schedule and total energy cost}

-Schedules were first checked for feasibility, after which the energy cost was computed for feasible schedules. \paragraph{Feasibility} Schedules were required to assign a time period to every recurring activity while adhering to the following constraints: \begin{itemize}
+Schedules were first checked for feasibility, after which the energy cost was computed for feasible schedules. \paragraph{Feasibility} Schedules were required to assign a time period to every recurring activity while adhering to the following constraints, for every activity $a_i$: \begin{itemize}

 \item The starting period must be during the week having the first Monday of the month,

 \item Start time $\geq$ 9:00, \item Finish time (start time plus activity duration) $\leq$ 17:00, \item Activity precedence had to be observed. \end{itemize}